PatristicTextArchive/pta_metadata/README.md

 This file is built from metadata files conforming to the [Capitains guidelines](http://capitains.org/pages/guidelines).
 It is converted from ` __cts__.xml`-files in the [pta_data-Respository](https://github.com/PatristicTextArchive/pta_data) to json.
 It contains the metadata for all textgroups, works, and versions of works.

+## pta_statistics.json

+This file is generated using the [CLTK](https://www.cltk.org) Greek Backoff Lemmatizer.
+It contains statistical data on words (and their number of occurences) and lemmata (and their number of occurences) in each work (identified by its urn); please note that the [CLTK Greek stopword](Link) list was applied.

 ## pta_manuscripts.json

 The file is built from metadata in the teiHeader of the files in the [pta_manuscripts-Respository](https://github.com/PatristicTextArchive/pta_manuscripts).
 It contains the metadata for all manuscript descriptions.